Part VIII

 heard the stillness

-I am the gaze that meets your fear
+I am the gaze that can stay with fear

 where power performs.